JLogical-Apps/flood/example/example/README.md

 # example

-Example Flutter app using JLogical Utils.
+Example Flutter app using Flood.

-This will demonstrate the core functionality of the different packages in `jlogical_utils` in a Flutter app.
+This will demonstrate the core functionality of the different packages in `flood` in a Flutter app.

 ## Configuration